vessl-ai/examples/README.md

-# SavviHub examples
+# Vessl examples
-This repository contains [SavviHub](https://savvihub.com/) examples.
-If you want to learn more about SavviHub please follow the [quick start documentation](https://docs.savvihub.com/quick-start).
+This repository contains [Vessl](https://www.vessl.ai/) examples.
+If you want to learn more about Vessl please follow the [quick start documentation](https://docs.savvihub.com/quick-start).

 ## Examples